 Playing various music instruments for much of my life, I will always need my creative music outlet.
 To this day, I continue to write songs and compose music for personal enjoyment as well as commercial use and profit.

-David Knauer is very talented and accomplished musician, audio engineer and producer.
+David Knauer is an accomplished musician, audio engineer and producer.
 David got bit by the engineering bug at a young age while playing guitar in various bands.
 That led to him attend the Recording Workshop in Chillicothe, Ohio.
 He then opened his own studio and went on to engineer a variety of label album releases over the years.
 His musical ability and talent enhanced his ability to produce many of the bands he’s worked with over the years.
 Read more…

 David: “I started my journey in music at the early age of ten when I learned to play the piano.
 Throughout the next 8 years I moved on to play the trumpet, the french horn and finally the guitar.
 My other passion during this time was computer programming and by the eighth grade I was programming my own video games.
 Never once did I realize what connection music and computers would have in my future.